Han Duck-soo: Post-presidency and 2025 presidential campaign

 After a month of teasing a presidential campaign himself, Han announced his resignation as both the acting president and the prime minister on 1 May, citing his desire to "unify the country and prevent extreme political confrontations".
 He declared his campaign for the presidency on 2 May, during which he pledged to serve for only three years as president to oversee amendments to the Constitution, address issues caused by US tariff policies and promote national unity.

 Han's first campaign event was to attend the May 18th National Cemetery commemorating the victims of the Gwangju Uprising on 2 May.
 However, he was blocked by protesters from entering and was struck in the head by a protest placard.

 Han also engaged in negotiations with People Power Party (PPP) candidate Kim Moon-soo on fielding a common conservative candidate for the presidential election.
 However, Han has said he would not register his candidacy until a final agreement is reached with Kim on a unified candidate, while Kim has claimed that the PPP and its chair, Kwon Young-se, has moved unilaterally to unify candidacies without consulting him.
 A meeting between Han and Kim ended without an agreement on 7 May.

 The PPP said on 10 May that they would outright cancel Kim's nomination, and instead nominate Han at an emergency convention the same day.
 However, members of the PPP rejected a resolution designating Han as the party's candidate following an all-party vote, resulting in Kim's nomination being reinstated.
 Han issued an apology over the dispute within the PPP.
 On 11 May, Han officially ended his campaign. and pledged to support Kim's candidacy.
 He rejected an offer by Kim to serve as his campaign chair.

+Indictment and imprisonment

 Travel ban

 On 27 May 2025, both Han and former Finance Minister Choi were barred from traveling abroad after being named as a suspect in the insurrection case against Yoon Suk Yeol over his martial law declaration, after CC-TV footage of Han conversing with former Defense Minister Kim the day of the martial law declaration was discovered.

+Indictment and trial

+On 29 August 2025, Han was indicted by special prosecutors without physical detention on charges of abetting the ringleader of an insurrection, perjury, falsifying and destroying official documents.
+His trial began on 30 September.